-The Wachowski Rewatch by Emily Asher-Perrin
+The Wachowski Rewatch by Emmet Asher-Perrin

 For many people, the Wachowskis are the creators of those Matrix sequels that we all kind of tuned out of.
-Spurred on this past summer by their new groundbreaking Netflix series Sense8, Emily Asher-Perrin took a new look through their output from The Matrix onwards and found…a LOT more than we originally thought was there!
+Spurred on this past summer by their new groundbreaking Netflix series Sense8, Emmet Asher-Perrin took a new look through their output from The Matrix onwards and found…a LOT more than we originally thought was there!
 Slowly, surely, the sister-sister filmmakers have been creating a definitive cinematic line-up for the 21st century.
 We’ll never underestimate the Wachowskis ever again.

 The Women of Harry Potter by Sarah Gailey